DiscountingCashFlows/readthedocs/docs/source/functions.rst

-Valuation functions
+Valuation Framework
 ====================

-This is the official documentation for the Valuation Framework of Discounting Cash Flows Website (discountingcashflows.com)
+Below is the documentation for the Valuation Framework functions of Discounting Cash Flows Website (discountingcashflows.com)

+Github repository source code: `valuation-functions/new-valuation-functions.js <https://github.com/DiscountingCashFlows/Documentation/blob/main/source-code/valuation-functions/new-valuation-functions.js>`__.

 .. warning::

    All code needs to be compatible with `EcmaScript 5.1 (ES5.1) <https://www.w3schools.com/js/js_es5.asp>`__ Features from ES6 do not work and need to be avoided.

-Github repository source code: `valuation-functions/new-valuation-functions.js <https://github.com/DiscountingCashFlows/Documentation/blob/main/source-code/valuation-functions/new-valuation-functions.js>`__.

 .. note::